nicolas17/mapillary_apidoc/source/includes/_u.md

 Parameter | Description
 --------- | -----------
-about | Descrpitive user entered text about user avatar | Users avatar image distance_all | Distance mapped in meters by user histogram | Users uploads the last year, day by day images_none_processed | Public images uploded that entered the Mapillary system but are not fully processed images_hidden | Public images hidden by user images_all | Total amount of public images uploaded by user user | username
+about | Descriptive user entered text about user avatar | Users avatar image distance_all | Distance mapped in meters by user histogram | Users uploads the last year, day by day images_none_processed | Public images uploaded that entered the Mapillary system but are not fully processed images_hidden | Public images hidden by user images_all | Total amount of public images uploaded by user user | username